wakabibrian/100DaysOfCodeChallenge_Python/Day23/Day23.md

 - Step1: Move the turtle with keypress
 - Step2: Create and Move the cars
 - Step3: Detect Car Collision with the player
+- Step4: Detect when the player has reached the other side